WWII

 The Caproni Campini N.1 made its maiden flight on August 27, 1940, piloted by Mario de Bernardi.
 This historic flight, albeit modest in speed and altitude, represented a significant leap in aviation technology.

+The N.1 demonstrated that jet propulsion was not just a theoretical concept but a viable means of powering aircraft.
 However, its performance was limited by the inefficiencies of the thermojet engine, which could not match the speeds or altitudes achieved by later turbojet-powered aircraft.

 Pushing the Boundaries